University of Huddersfield - Nursing Pre-Registration Adult Blended Learning MSc

 Entry Requirements

-• Applicants are required to successfully demonstrate that they have completed 550 hours of theory through studying/reading and 325 hours of practice before they start the course using Recognition of Prior Learning (RPL) (Nursing and Midwifery Council [NMC] requirement).
+• Successful applicants must have completed 550 hours of theory and 700 hours of practice before starting the course using Recognition of Prior Learning (RPL).

 Career Prospects